Pavithra-thiru/Assignment-5/README.md

 **License**

-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+This project is licensed under the MIT - see the LICENSE.md file for details.

-**
-Acknowledgement**
+**Acknowledgement**

 References